macik/cot-slots_n_tags/README.md

 Slots and Tags
 ==============

 Plugin for Cotonti CMF.
-It allow to use tpl TAGs and function calls in menuslots.
+It allows to use tpl TAGs and function calls in menu slots.

 Description
 -----------